raspberrypilearning/surprise-animation/en/step_2.md

 Have you got an idea about your animation?

-In this step, you will add a backdrop, main character, and interesting object of your choice to create the **first part** of your animation.
+Add a backdrop 🖼️, main character 🐙👩‍🦼🦖, and interesting object 🎂🎾🎁 of your choice to create the **first part** of your animation.

 ![A film strip with 3 frames.
 The first frame is highlighted.
 The frame shows a scene with character, object, and background.](images/scene.png)